Do you want to find the smallest kerosene heaters for indoor or outdoor use?

 - Use a carbon monoxide detector to help you know when the gas levels get to dangerous levels.
 This will eliminate the risk of carbon monoxide poisoning when you use the heater in indoor spaces.

 - Keep the wick of the heater wholly immersed in the kerosene.
 This will ensure that the wick keeps burning and that nasty fumes do not evaporate into the atmosphere.
+We have a troubleshooting guide for a kerosene heater wick that won’t raise

 - Do not leave the kerosene heater unattended to.
 Always switch it off if you are leaving the room even for a few minutes.